 Massage Chair Pads

-The most affordable option are pads that can be placed on chairs or your couch for example.
+The most affordable option is pads that can be placed on chairs or your couch for example.
 While some of these are known to break easily or not apply much pressure, there are certainly some decent models out there.

 Standard Massage Chairs

 This is one of the biggest decisions you’ll need to make.
 If money is a big factor, you’ll probably want to stay away from the massage chairs and look for a more affordable pad type piece of equipment.
-However, there are some middle-ground chairs ($200-$500ish) that may not get every inch of your body, but still hit the problem areas for most folks that we will be taking a look at in our review section.
+However, there are some middle-ground chairs ($200-$500ish) that may not get every inch of your body but still hit the problem areas for most folks that we will be taking a look at in our review section.

 Full-Featured Massage Chairs

-Full body massage chairs are the pinnacle of relaxation equipment for at home use.
+Full body massage chairs are the pinnacle of relaxation equipment for at-home use.
 These chairs have slots for arms, hands, legs, and the rest of the body.
-One of the top rated massage chairs provides users with the equivalent of 1200 square inches of massaging goodness.
-That means you can get a massage from you head to your toes.
+One of the top-rated massage chairs provides users with the equivalent of 1200 square inches of massaging goodness.
+That means you can get a massage from your head to your toes.

 Shiatsu Massage Chairs

 Shiatsu advocates assert that it can heal the body, spirit, and even emotional issues.
 At any rate, Shiatsu is a popular term used by marketers of massage chairs.
 Mostly this is just marketing at play, though sometimes Shiatsu massage chairs incorporate a system that mimics the shiatsu technique with rollers.

 Portable Massage Chairs

 You’ve probably seen a portable massage chair design in a mall set up in the middle of the aisle.
-They are easy to take down and set up and most massage therapists have one of these chairs in the arsenal to take with them when their on the move.
+They are easy to take down and set up and most massage therapists have one of these chairs in the arsenal to take with them when they’re on the move.
 These chairs are slightly declined and help pronounce the user’s back making it easier on the person giving the massage.

 Reclining Massage Chairs

 If you’re going to go the whole 10 yards with a massage chair, you might as well get a massage chair that reclines.
 Just like a big plush recliner, most of the nicer massage chairs have a recline feature.
 This is basically the equivalent of laying down on a massage table at a professional spa but in the comfort of your own home.